LudoMC/JH03-Project/README.md

 # Coursera - Getting and Cleaning Data - Course Project

 ### Prerequisites
-The script run_analysis.R expect to have the "UCI HAR DataSet" folder in ./
+The script `run_analysis.R` expects to have the `UCI HAR DataSet` folder in ./

 ###Output
-When run, the script will output, in ./ a TIDY.TXT file which was uploaded as the answer to the first question
+When run, the script will output, in ./ a `TIDY.TXT` file which was uploaded as the answer to the first question

 ###Explanations
 I decided to go for a wide tidy data frame.